4 dead following plane crash in rugged Arizona mountains

 PAYSON, Ariz.
 (AP) — Searchers in Arizona found the bodies of four members of a family Tuesday in the wreckage of a small plane that crashed on a flight from Scottsdale to Telluride, Colorado, officials said.

 Debris from the single-engine Cessna 210 was spotted north of Payson on the rugged Mogollon Rim, Gila County Sheriff Adam Shepherd said.

 The plane had been reported missing Monday night.

-The plane carried two adults and two teenage girls, according to a Scottsdale police report.
-Their names and city of residence weren’t released, but officials at Cicero Preparatory Academy in Scottsdale said in a statement that the two girls were students there.
+The cause of the crash wasn’t immediately known, authorities said.

+The sheriff’s office verified the plane’s tail number matched Federal Aviation Administration records identifying the owner as Eric Falbe of Scottsdale.

 Most Read Stories